 Field Studies and Study Tours

 Field studies in Copenhagen and Program Study Tours in Europe are a core part of the academic experience at DIS.
-In addition, many students choose to supplement their learning with Optional Study Tours and DIScovery Trips.
+In addition, many students choose to supplement their learning with an Elective Course Tour.
 Consider the following:

 - Field studies and study tours can be particularly challenging for students with mobility disabilities as they involve travel, tight schedules, and a lot of walking around cities, museums, historical sites, etc.